Sport in Mexico: Baseball

 In the 1940s, multi-millionaire Jorge Pasquel attempted to turn the Mexican League into a first-rate rival to the major leagues in the United States.
 In 1946, Pasquel traveled north of the border to pursue the top players in the Negro and major leagues.
 Pasquel signed up close to twenty major leaguers, including such well known names as Mickey Owen and Sal Maglie, and a number of Negro league players.
 Ultimately, Pasquel's dream faded, as financial realities led to decreased salaries and his high-priced foreign stars returned home.

 Currently, 16 teams divided into North and South Divisions play in the Mexican Baseball League in a summer season, which ends in a 7-game championship series between the winners of the two divisions.
 Since 1967, the league has been sanctioned as an AAA minor league, though no team has an affiliation with any team in the United States.

 In the winter, 10 teams play in the Mexican Pacific League ("Liga Mexicana del Pacífico" or "LMP"), whose winner advances to the Caribbean Series against other Latin American champions.
 Although the Mexican League has a longer history, the Mexican Pacific League is the premier baseball league in Mexico today.
 It is played during the Major League Baseball (MLB) off-season, so many MLB players also compete in the LMP.

 The Mexican Professional Baseball Hall of Fame has inducted 167 players, consisting of 138 Mexicans, 16 Cubans, 12 from the United States, and one Puerto Rican.
 Distinguished players include MLB stars Roy Campanella and Monte Irvin, who played in the Mexican League in the 1940s.
 Nicknamed "El Bambino Mexicano", or the Mexican Babe Ruth, Héctor Espino was inducted in the Mexican Hall of Fame in 1988, after playing with San Luis Potosí, and Tampico from 1962 to 1984.
 His 453 home runs remained the record until Nelson Barrera surpassed him in 2001.
 Espino still holds the all-time records in many offensive categories.

 The Mexico national baseball team represents Mexico in international tournaments, most notably the World Baseball Classic.
 In the Bronze Medal Game of the Premier12 tournament in Tokyo, Mexico defeated USA, 3–2, in 10 innings to earn a spot in the 2020 Olympic Games.
+At the 2023 World Baseball Classic Mexico placed third in the tournament after losing to Japan.